Westminster Energy, Environment & Transport Forum

 Priorities for innovations in demand response technology will be discussed, as well as the way forward for tackling high prices in times of intermittent renewable generation, and potential regulatory reform to support the development of long duration battery storage systems.

-Following the Government’s launch of Great British Energy and the announcement of Planning and Infrastructure Bill, it will also be a timely opportunity to discuss the way forward for policy and implementation with regard to renewable energy projects, as well as development of the publicly-owned GBE and priorities for the newly established Mission Control for Clean Power at DESNZ.
+Following the Government’s launch of GBE and the announcement of the Planning and Infrastructure Bill, it will also be a timely opportunity to discuss the way forward for policy and implementation with regard to renewable energy projects, as well as development of the publicly-owned GBE and priorities for the newly established Mission Control for Clean Power at DESNZ.
+It also takes place with NESO commissioned to develop a forthcoming Strategic plan for long-term energy infrastructure, expected in 2026.

 In assessing the way forward, we expect delegates to draw on themes in DESNZ’s second consultation - conducted under the previous government in March 2024 as part of the ongoing Review of Electricity Market Arrangements - with a focus on approved proposals to support Capacity Market auction liquidity.

-Sessions in the agenda also include discussion on the evolution of the Contracts for Difference scheme as the primary means of scaling up low carbon power, reforms to the Capacity Market and CfD schemes, EMR’s role in progress towards UK net zero objectives, and priorities for increasing system flexibility and incentivising new asset generation.
+Sessions in the agenda also include discussion on the evolution of the Contracts for Difference scheme as the primary means of scaling up low carbon power, reforms to the Capacity Market and CfD schemes, options to address the uncertainty surrounding long-term Transmission Network Use of System charges, EMR’s role in progress towards UK net zero objectives, and priorities for increasing system flexibility and incentivising new asset generation.

-We are pleased to be able to include keynote sessions with: Dr John Bower, Commercial and Corporate Finance Adviser, Review of Electricity Market Arrangements, DESNZ; Andrew Deeley, Director, Strategy and Development, Low Carbon Contracts Company; and Tom Luff, Practice Manager, Energy Markets and Policy, Energy Systems Catapult.
+We are pleased to be able to include keynote sessions with: Dr John Bower, Commercial and Corporate Finance Adviser, Review of Electricity Market Arrangements, DESNZ; Andrew Deeley, Director, Strategy and Development, Low Carbon Contracts Company; Malcolm Keay, Senior Research Fellow, Oxford Institute for Energy Studies; Tom Luff, Practice Manager, Electricity Markets, Policy and Regulation, Energy Systems Catapult; and Lisa Waters, Director, Waters Wye Associates.

 Keynote Speakers